Aarti07-spec/Online_Book_store_SQL_Project/README.md

 ORDER BY b.book_id;
 ✅ This query shows real-world inventory logic – a strong touch!

-##🛠️ Technologies Used:
+## 🛠️ Technologies Used: <br/ >
 Tool	Purpose
 PostgreSQL SQL engine and database pgAdmin GUI for managing PostgreSQL
 CSV Files Data import for books, customers
 SQL DDL, DML, aggregation, joins, logic

-##📌 Highlights for GitHub README:
+## 📌 Highlights for GitHub README:
-You should add:

 📷 A screenshot of EDA for database in pgAdmin.
 💬 Comments in .sql files
 📥 Sample CSV files (with dummy data)